 You get to experience both hiking and a picnic at Garvin Heights Park.
 And in case you did not pack for a picnic, you can order from the nearby Winona Family Restaurant.

-If you would like to spend a night outdoors, there are many camping facilities in Winona.
+If you would like to spend a night outdoors, Winona has many camping facilities.
 The Prairie Island Campground, for example, is popular with campers.
-They offer both tent camping and tiny house cabins depending on what you want.
+They offer tent camping and tiny house cabins, depending on your preference.

 Other campsites include Winona Marina and Plar-mor Campground.
-In most of these places, you will be provided with so much more than just a campground.
+You will be provided with so much more than just a campground in most of these places.
 You can get a chance to participate in morning yoga classes, live music performances, and even themed weekend parties.

 The camping rates in Winona vary depending on the campground you’ve settled on and how long you intend to stay.
 Most places charge between $20 and $40 a night.
-You can even get custom packages in some places depending on the activities you would like to engage in besides camping.
+You can even get custom packages in some places depending on the activities you want to engage in besides camping.

-Another great travel destination indicator is the dining experience, and Winona offers excellent opportunities for eating and drinking.
-There is a local restaurant, the locals’ favorite, called the Winona Family Restaurant.
-Here you can experience the local cuisine, from breakfast treats to comfort foods, and it’s a good stopover after a long day hiking or sight-seeing.
+Another great travel destination indicator is the dining experience, and Winona offers excellent opportunities for eating and drinking on Lake Street in historic downtown Winona.
+There is a locals’ favorite, called the Winona Family Restaurant, where you can experience delicious food featuring local Minnesota cuisine, from breakfast treats to comfort foods.

 Another famous restaurant is Lakeview Drive-Inn.
 Founded in 1938, it’s undoubtedly the oldest restaurant in Winona.
-They serve their famous root beer, and visitors get to see the historic barrel that is carved into an elm tree stump using a chainsaw.
+They serve their famous root beer, and visitors see the historic barrel carved into an elm tree stump using a chainsaw.

-In case you are not sure of things to do in Winona at night, there are several restaurants and sports bars, open even during the late hours.
+In case you are not sure of things to do in Winona at night, there are several restaurants and sports bars open even during the late hours.
 The BoatHouse, for instance, is a riverfront restaurant that offers a perfect setting for an evening romantic dinner.
-Its menu comprises of river-inspired dishes, and you can also opt for their cocktails as you watch the flow of the Mississippi.
+Its menu comprises river-inspired dishes, and you can also opt for its cocktails as you watch the flow of the Mississippi.